Bazoumana Touré

-Bazoumana Touré (born 2 March 2006) is an Ivorian professional footballer who plays as a winger for German club TSG Hoffenheim and the Ivory Coast national team.
+Bazoumana Touré (born 2 March 2006) is an Ivorian professional footballer who plays as a left winger for Premier League club Newcastle United and the Ivory Coast national team.

-Youth career

-Touré began his career at Ivorian club ASEC Mimosas, widely regarded as the biggest club in Ivory Coast, playing for the youth team until 2022, when he was promoted to the first team.

 Club career

 ASEC Mimosas

-Touré played his first season for Ivorian club ASEC Mimosas in the 2022–23 season, scoring his first goal in a 4–0 home win over AS Indenié Abengourou.
+Touré began his career at Ivorian club ASEC Mimosas, widely regarded as the biggest club in Ivory Coast, playing for the youth team until 2022, when he was promoted to the first team.
+He played his first season for the club in the 2022–23 season, scoring his first goal in a 4–0 home win over AS Indenié Abengourou.
 He helped them towards first place that year, earning the league title.

 Hammarby

-Touré signed for Swedish Allsvenskan club Hammarby IF in early 2024, after an extensive trial and training period.
-He made his debut in a 2-1 away defeat to Halmstad, quickly establishing himself as a regular in the side, even at just 18 years of age.
+Touré signed for Swedish club Hammarby IF in early 2024, after an extensive trial and training period.
+He made his Allsvenskan debut in a 2–1 away defeat to Halmstad, quickly establishing himself as a regular in the side, even at just 18 years of age.

-Touré scored his first Hammarby goal in a 3-0 home victory over Sirius, adding to his tally for the season with goals against Djurgården, Brommapojkarna and Halmstad, as well as another two against Brommapojkarna a month later and another two against Sirius also, bringing his tally to 8 goals in 23 Allsvenskan games.
+Touré scored his first Hammarby goal in a 3–0 home victory over Sirius, adding to his tally for the season with goals against Djurgården, Brommapojkarna and Halmstad, as well as another two against Brommapojkarna a month later and another two against Sirius also, bringing his tally to eight goals in 23 Allsvenskan games.

 Hoffenheim

+2025

-On 1 February 2025, Touré signed a long-term contract with German club TSG Hoffenheim for a sum around €14 million plus €2 million in bonuses.
-Touré made 13 appearances for Hoffenheim in his first half season at the club, registering 3 assists in 7 starts, including two assists for Andrej Kramaric against 1.FSV Mainz 05 in a 2-0 win.
+On 1 February 2025, Touré signed a long-term contract with German club TSG Hoffenheim for a sum of around €14 million plus €2 million in bonuses.
+He made 13 appearances for Hoffenheim in his first half-season at the club, registering 3 assists in 7 starts, including two assists for Andrej Kramaric against Mainz 05 in a 2–0 win.

+2025–26

+Touré scored his first Bundesliga goal in a 3–0 away win over St. Pauli.
+He finished the season with five goals and nine assists in 29 starts, as Hoffenheim finished in fifth place to qualify for the UEFA Europa League.